 Mr. Krum is a partner and shareholder at Armstrong, Donohue, Ceppos, Vaughan & Rhoades, Chartered.
 He has been representing hospitals, physicians, nurses, and other health care providers and professional medical practice groups in Maryland and in the District of Columbia for the course of his career.
 He also handles matters before the Maryland Board of Physicians, D.C.
-Board of Medicine, and the Maryland State Board of Veterinary Medical Examiners.
-Mr. Krum is also an active member of the Maryland Society for Healthcare Risk Management, and he regularly lectures and presents to physicians, nurses and professional medical practice groups in Maryland and in the District of Columbia on medical malpractice and risk management related issues.
+Board of Medicine, Maryland State Board of Veterinary Medical Examiners, and D.C.
+Board of Veterinary Medicine.
+Mr. Krum is also an active member of the Maryland Society for Healthcare Risk Management, and he regularly lectures and presents to physicians, nurses, and professional medical practice groups in Maryland and in the District of Columbia on medical malpractice and risk management related issues.

 In addition to practicing law, Mr. Krum is an Adjunct Professor with the University of Baltimore School of Law, an institution of the University System of Maryland, where he teaches advocacy and legal writing to law students.